Recruitment Process: 7 Steps to Hire Faster in 2026

 Take an example of a business that needs an accountant.
 Now, how will the business select an accountant?
 First, hiring teams will identify what type of accounting the organization needs.
 Based on these needs, they will plan the recruitment.

-The hiring team will source talent from across job boards, shortlist candidates, conduct interviews, and select the most suitable one.
+The hiring team will execute the HR recruitment process steps.
+The team will source talent from across job boards, shortlist candidates, conduct interviews, and select the most suitable one.
 However, the recruitment process does not end here; it continues until the new candidate is fully integrated into the existing workflows.

 What is the Importance of a Robust Recruitment Process?